jaw187/node-traceroute/README.md

 node-traceroute
 ===============

-Simple wrapper around native traceroute command.
-A trace in node will return an array of hops.
+Simple wrapper around native traceroute command forked from https://github.com/jaw187/node-traceroute.
 Each hop contains the hosts in that hop and the respective round trip times of each host.

 Install
 -------